paulnank/nankervis-pdp10-js/diags/README.md

 The KI10 specific materials for the PDP-10 CPU diagnostics all have the prefix DBK and they are in order of increasinly complex testing.
 So the first and simplest is dbkaa.*

 More advanced diagnostics also require that diamon and subrtn are loaded before execution.
-This is done by editing pdp10.html to include the desired files.
+This is done by editing pdp10.html to include the desired javascript files.

 Most of the simpler diagnostics are able to be run under TOPS-10 as below...